-How Will The World Around You See Jesus If You Don’t Share The Light Of Your Life Purpose?
+How Can The World Around You See Jesus If You Don’t Share The Light Of Your Life Purpose?

-This lesson is vital in learning how to share the light of your life purpose.
-God didn’t bless you with a special purpose only to have you keep it to yourself.
-Living our life purpose means that we have taken our place in the Body of Christ.
-We are all a part of the Body of Christ, but most Christians haven’t yet lived up to their place or function in the Body.
-However, this short study isn’t about those who haven’t taken their place, it’s about those of you who have been living God’s will or are just beginning with God by living your life purpose.
+This lesson is vital for learning how to share the light of your life purpose.
+God didn’t bless you with a special purpose to use it for yourself only.
+Living our life purpose means taking your place in the Body of Christ.
+We are all a part of the Body of Christ, but most Christians haven’t yet lived up to their place or function in the Body because they’re not sure of who they are in Christ.

 You can know if you’re living God’s will because when you are, you’re taking God’s lead and are following Him.
 However, I’ve noticed that some, not most Christians living the dream God has given them can be a “poor living testimony” for Christ.
 The light of Christ isn’t always shining in their lives for others because they’ve taken their call too seriously and have become “too important” to live the fullness of God’s Word, even though they preach that others should live it!
 They seem to live by the double standard that others must follow God’s Word but not them because God gave them a special purpose.
 Well, no one member in the Body of Christ is better than another.
 We’ve all been given a special purpose, so we’re all important to God and special, but we’re all expected to live by God’s Word.